WrestleMania XXX: Reception

+Critical analysis

+The dramaturgist A.C.
+Tate noted the audience's role in Daniel Bryan's victory was analogous to that of the chorus in Greek drama.
+Despite the actor's limited stature, the actor was astute to crowd expectations, thereby ingratiating himself to the layman audience, despite perhaps different expectations from WWE's writers.

+Wilson Koch, a cultural anthropologist, commented that Bryan's crowd interactions facilitated diegetic interaction with WWE's fictional universe.
+In Koch's view, these interactions added authenticity to the worked shoot storyline, allowing fans to suspend disbelief despite the generally cartoonish nature of the performance.

 Aftermath

 The Ultimate Warrior's first WrestleMania appearance since WrestleMania XII, headlining the unveiling of the 2014 Hall of Famers, would be his last.
 On April 8, the day after making his last public appearance on Raw to speak to the fans, Warrior suddenly collapsed and died at age 54 in Arizona.
 WWE paid tribute to Warrior on the April 14 episode of Raw.

 WWE held an online charity auction centered around WrestleMania XXX from March 31 to April 8, 2014.
 It raised over $400,000 for the Boys & Girls Clubs of America and New Orleans Saints quarterback Drew Brees's "The Brees Dream Foundation".

 The Undertaker was reportedly taken away from the Superdome in an ambulance, which WWE later confirmed was due to him suffering a "severe concussion"; he was discharged the next day.
-In May 2014, Shawn Michaels said that Vince McMahon made the final decision to end the Undertaker's streak about four hours before WrestleMania XXX.
+In May 2014, Shawn Michaels said that WWE chairman Vince McMahon made the final decision to end the Undertaker's streak about four hours before WrestleMania XXX.
 McMahon confirmed in December 2014 that it was indeed him who made the final decision and that the Undertaker was initially shocked at the decision.
 The decision was made due to McMahon believing that it would make a huge deal out of Brock Lesnar to set up the next WrestleMania event.
 McMahon also said that he did not foresee other viable candidates on the roster to fill Lesnar's role within the near future.